fis/AaltoASR/hippu/guide.md

 The segmentation (and recognition) work best for input files of moderate length; most preferrably, a single utterance.
 It is possible to use longer files, but the results may vary.
-Unfortunately, there's no support for automatically splitting a longer audio file, as there would be no way to do the corresponding splitting on the input transcript.
+Unfortunately, there's no support for automatically splitting a longer audio file with `aaltoasr-align`, as there would be no way to do the corresponding splitting on the input transcript.
+For `aaltoasr-rec`, the `-s` argument can be used to automatically split the file to segments of desired size.

 The acoustic models use cross-word triphone models (i.e., each phoneme can have different models depending on the surrounding context),